 Contact us and confirm in writing that you are no longer the keeper of the vehicle and tell us who is.

 The public highway is not really meant for parking of vehicles as it restricts the free flow of traffic.
 A vehicle left for periods of time may attract criminal activity such as theft, criminal damage or arson.
 You are, therefore, encouraged to find secure off-street parking or a garage for such vehicles.
 It is a criminal offence under section 2(1) of the 1978 Act to abandon a vehicle.
 The maximum penalty for abandoning a vehicle is a fine of £2,500 or 3 months' imprisonment, or both.

 The police may also take action for any vehicle causing an obstruction or a danger to other road users.
 This includes pedestrians.

-If you wish to report an untaxed vehicle please call the DVLA 08000 325 202 or online
+If you wish to report an untaxed vehicle please call the DVLA on 08000 325 202 or report online.

 A fixed penalty of £100 may be issued for each of these offences.

 If you wish to make a complaint about nuisance vehicles please call 01246 345345 or email Street Scene.

 As a landowner and social landlord, the council also has powers to protect its own land from trespass, criminal damage and obstruction.
 Action may be taken to recover the costs of damage caused by vehicles parked on housing estate land and other open areas and we will seek to remove such vehicles if they have been left without permission.

 The Highways Agency is an Executive Agency of the Department for Transport (DfT), and is responsible for operating, maintaining and improving the strategic road network in England on behalf of the Secretary of State for Transport.